 I’m interested in telling stories in multiple ways.
 At the encouragement of Justin Jocque, the Visualization Librarian at the University of Michigan Library, I learned D3 (for Data-Driven Documents), the Javascript library created by Mike Bostock, formerly of the New York Times.

-The projects below use digital and computational methods to convey the growth of U.S. prison systems since 1970, racial disparities in Florida’s criminal justice system, and the contradictory criminal justice policies that the Florida Legislature has enacted since 1970.
+The projects below are exapmles of recent and old projects that use digital and computational methods to convey the growth of U.S. prison systems since 1970, racial disparities in Florida’s criminal justice system, and the contradictory criminal justice policies that the Florida Legislature has enacted since 1970.

 Mass incarceration is often depicted graphically with one of the ubiquitous "hockey stick" charts that show the exponential growth of U.S. prisons since the early 1970s.
 This Demers Cartogram shows the growth of U.S. prison populations while highlighting regional differences.
 Read more and see the interactive visualization...